tmpg/secws/lab600/lab600_database_audit.md

 # Lab 6: Unified Database Auditing #

-In this lab, we will address the problem of enforcing strong internal controls and meeting regulatory compliance by auditing the database.
+In this lab, Participates will address the problem of enforcing strong internal controls and meeting regulatory compliance by auditing the database.

 ## Disclaimer ##